AdamSobieski/Foundation/README.md

 ## Build Requirements

 This project utilizes [Visual Studio 2022](https://visualstudio.microsoft.com/downloads/).
-To build it, you will also need [Python](https://www.python.org/downloads/) (>= 3.11) installed and to configure the relevant projects in the solution to reference your installation's include and libraries directories.
+To build this project, you will also need [Python](https://www.python.org/downloads/) (>= 3.11) installed and to configure the relevant projects in the solution to reference your installation's include and libraries directories.